Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Conclusion and discussion

 \section{Conclusion and discussion}

-This paper proposes a stochastic framework to evaluate the performance of PTSs under short random service suspensions.
-Specifically, we analyze the system stability conditions and derive closed-form formulations for the mean and variance of queue length and waiting time at each station.
-The derived stability conditions are intuitive and imply that the system is more likely to be unstable with high incident rates, high incident duration, high demand, low service frequency, and low vehicle capacity.
-The proposed model is implemented using an example bus network adapted from the literature.
-A sensitivity analysis of different parameters (such as incident rate, incident duration, vehicle capacity, etc.) was conducted.
-The results show that congested stations (i.e., stations with high demand rates) are more vulnerable to random service suspensions.
-The results are validated with a simulation model, showing consistency between theoretical and simulation outcomes.
+This paper proposes a stochastic framework for quantifying the resilience of PTSs under short random service suspensions.
+Specifically, we introduce an independent renewal approximation for nonnegative headways and derive stability conditions and closed form expressions for the mean and variance of queue length and waiting time at each station.
+The common headway marginal preserves the incident effects implied by a two state vehicle speed process, while the renewal and route decoupling assumptions make the bulk service analysis tractable.
+The stability conditions imply that the system is more likely to be unstable under high incident rates, long incident durations, high demand, low service frequency, and low vehicle capacity.
+We implement the model on an example bus route adapted from the literature, and the sensitivity analysis shows that congested stations are more vulnerable to random service suspensions.
+Comparison with a recursive FIFO simulation across seven parameter settings quantifies the approximation error and shows that the discrepancy increases when incident durations move beyond the intended short suspension setting.

-The proposed model has several potential applications.
-1) It can facilitate the design and planning of PTS with the consideration of random system interruptions, such as the design of headways and the determination of vehicle capacity.
-Moreover, the estimated queue length can be used to evaluate the layout and capacity of congested stations.
-2) The model can be used to monitor system performance and identify critical stations by inputting the historical demand and incident information.
-3) The model can support efficient cost-benefit analysis of approaches to improve services using estimates of waiting time and queue length.
-For example, the model can answer that, to control the waiting time within a threshold, what is the most cost-effective way (e.g., increase vehicle size, decrease headway, or increase maintenance frequency to reduce the random suspension rate).
-In summary, the efficient calculation of the system's performance indicators can be used in public transit planning, operations, and management applications.
+The proposed model can support public transit planning, operations, and management in several ways.
+For the design and planning of resilient systems under random system interruptions, the model can inform headway design and vehicle capacity determination.
+Its queue length estimates can be used to evaluate the layout and capacity of congested stations.
+Historical demand and incident information can be used with the model to monitor system resilience and identify critical stations.
+The estimates of waiting time and queue length can also support cost benefit analyses of service improvements.
+For example, the model can identify whether a larger vehicle, shorter headway, or higher maintenance frequency is the most cost effective way to keep waiting time below a threshold.